sealsystems/node-error/README.md

 const err = new SealError(errorCode/message, code, metadata);
 ```

 You can also use `SealError` like a generic error type.
-If no matching error Code for the module is found in the error list, it will treat the error Code as error message instead:
+If no matching error code for the module is found in the error list, it will treat the error code as error message instead:

 ```javascript
 const err = new SealError('Something went wrong.', 503, { status: 'oh no!' });